 - Wenonah does their Farm Market also on Thursday nights, starting much earlier in the Season.
 They have just a few farmers but lovely and often unique produce.
 At least two of the farmers are doing all or mostly organic.
 They also have crafters and a great variety of foods, either cooked on site or prepared foods such as pickles and nuts.
 You can skip cooking dinners on Thursday nights and bring home produce to cook the rest of the week.

-All of these markets tend to have fresh eggs, though we get ours through a person who raises chickens in town.
+All of these markets tend to have fresh eggs, along with some local farms.
 Another thing not to stop at the supermarket for and so much tastier.

 Then we stopped at Wildwood Farmer’s Market the other day and found it was mostly not farmers, there were two among 40 or so vendors and nothing organic.
 Today on the other hand our daughter was a craft vendor at Rancocus Woods Craft and Antiques Show, where they also had their regular Sunday morning Farmer’s Market and it was great.
 I got a variety of organic produce and a variety of mushrooms – one of our staples – and more.